trevoreyre/trevoreyre/src/content/notes/web-components.md

 ## Pros

 - Interoperable.
 Write a component and use it in any framework.
 Sorta.
-[React is kind of a pain still](https://custom-elements-everywhere.com/#react)...
+[React is kind of a pain still][custom-elements-everywhere-react]...

+- You can write more flexible, more customizable versions of native HTML elements with better defaults.

 ## Cons